 Most of the chemically sensitive people we encounter on a daily basis often tell us they were not so sensitive when younger, but over time, in the presence of some undetected chemical(s) became highly sensitized and quite ill from breathing in toxic emissions.

 Ultimately the decision of whose standard to accept is up to you.
 We highly recommend that you avoid those standards that accept higher levels of formaldehdye and choose those with less.
 While green labels may be based on solid criteria, unless you know how they award labels, its best to proceed with caution.
 Even at our store where we sell several US and European flooring products with the lowest levels of formaldehdye, we still recommend that everyone test samples for their own personal tolerances.

 Test your tolerance

 One way to test your own tolerance level (that many of our chemically sensitive customers use) is to obtain a current sample (not an old one) and place it in a hot car for several hours.
 The heat from the car helps accelerate off-gassing and when you re-enter the car the odor should be more noticable and its effects on your physiology more obvious.
 You can do the same test by placing the sample in a glass jar with a tight lid.
 It's not as good as the test in the car but it may be easier for you.

 The bottom line is you have to do your homework, ask tough questions and test, test, test.

-For more details about VOC's and Health click here: A Deeper Look at VOCs and Formaldehyde Emissions
+For a more complete discussion about VOCs and Health check out IAQ and Your Health: A Deeper Look at VOCs and Formaldehyde Emissions.